 When the store opened in 1909, it caused a stir.
-Harry Selfridge was brilliant marketer and he used his skills to the fullest.
+Harry Selfridge was a brilliant marketer, and he used his skills to the fullest.
 Adverts and stories in local papers built up the anticipation before the store even opened its doors.
-He penned columns in the paper under a pen name, he paid illustrators to create visuals for the papers and he made friends with key people.
+He penned columns in the paper under a pen name, paid illustrators to create visuals for the papers, and made friends with critical people.

 Harry Selfridge was an innovator when it came to keeping people entertained.
-He brought in educational and scientific displays, hosted extravagant events and indulgent activities on the building’s rooftop to attract people inside.
+He brought in educational and scientific displays and hosted extravagant events and indulgent activities on the rooftop to attract people inside.

 Selfridges changed hands numerous times over the years.
 Today.
 Canadian W. Galen Weston and his family own and operate Harry’s legacy.